Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/schedules/week-at-a-glance.md

 - *Do not* attend the in-person classroom session in Alden Hall
 - Work on the practical assignment from the previous week
-- Work on the laboratory and practical assignment from the previous week
+- Work on the laboratory assignment from the previous week

 ### Remote Laboratory Session 3:00 PM - 4:50 PM